 While always cutting a sandwich in circles may seem like no big deal to you right now, chances are that down the road it will become a source of inconvenience if you are at a restaurant or a friend’s house and your child will only eat circles.
 The idea is simply to mix up the form your child’s food takes so they do not become “set in their ways” and are able to enjoy food that looks different.

-Do you have other tricks to make your kids into great eaters?
+Do you have other tricks to turn your kids into great eaters?
 What works for you?